How To Properly Clean Your Body Brush

 - Hang it dry where there is enough airflow and far from moisture.
 Make sure to hang the brush with its bristles facing down to let excess water drip.

-- Avoid soaking the wood head and canvas strap underwater.
-Enjoy your body brush longer by always keeping these parts dry every after use.
+- Avoid soaking the wood head and canvas strap to avoid molds.
+Enjoy your CSM Body Brush longer by always keeping these parts dry after use.

 The Deep Cleaning Method